SnapperGee/periodic-element/README.md

 ## Misc.
 Package Info

 Only elements with relatively known properties are included in this package.
-This means it only includes up to Nobelium 102.
+This means it only includes up to Berkelium 97.

 This lua module was written and is intended for lua 5.1.
 It doesn't have any external build dependencies and doesn't use many non standard features so it